How to write norm symbol in LaTeX like ||v||?

 Output :

-Use the star symbol along with the norm command.
+Use the star modifier with the command.

 \documentclass{article}